Second Breach of County Court CCO – Fine, CCO Cancelled

 Court orders are treated serious by the courts because they are the ones who issue them.
 A court order such as a Community Corrections Order is seen as an opportunity for someone to prove themselves to a judge or a magistrate.
 The client was looking at a term of imprisonment unless his story was told in the right way.

 Straight off the bat, the judge was not impressed.
-She informed Jack that a reasonable explanation was vital as she felt that a term of imprisonment was appropriate for a second breach of County Court CCO.
-Jack knew that the client’s reasons alone were not enough to convince the judge.
-However he also knew that the client had a story to tell.
+She informed us that a reasonable explanation was vital as she felt that a term of imprisonment was appropriate for a second breach of County Court CCO.
+We knew that the client’s reasons alone were not enough to convince the judge.
+However we also knew that the client had a story to tell.

-First, Jack had to get the judge’s back on his side.
-He explained that there were some instances where his client had made some attempts at his order.
+First, we had to get the judge’s back on his side.
+We explained that there were some instances where our client had made some attempts at his order.
 He then spoke about the positive aspects of the client and the latter’s endeavours – like attempts at private rehabilitation for drug use and his continued attempts to find work.

-Jack’s client had suffered a shocking hand injury recently however this was not really related to the hearing because it had occurred after he had been charged for his non-compliance.
-But Jack adeptly made submissions intended to impress the judge.
-He described how despite not having full movement at the back of the client’s hand, he had still been attempting to do his manual labour work.
+The client had suffered a shocking hand injury recently however this was not really related to the hearing because it had occurred after he had been charged for his non-compliance.
+But we adeptly made submissions intended to impress the judge.
+We described how despite not having full movement at the back of the client’s hand, he had still been attempting to do his manual labour work.

 - The accused was subject to a Community Corrections Order;